PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-12.md

 }
 ```

 - Parsing object a little bit more difficult.
-First, I need to iterate through all of the properties to check if that property contains the value `"red"`.
-If `"red"` is found I am returning return value `0`.
-Otherwise, I call `ProcessToken` on all properties and get the sum.
+First, we need to iterate through all of the properties to check if that property contains the value `"red"`.
+If `"red"` is found we are returning return value `0`.
+Otherwise, we call `ProcessToken` on all properties and get the sum.

 ```csharp
 private static int ProcessObject(JObject jObject)